Project Discovery Phase in Software Development (Step-by-Step Guide)

 The Main Benefits Of A Discovery Phase

-Skipping the discovery phase, client deprives themselves of the chance to:
+Skipping the project discovery phase, client deprives themselves of the chance to:

 Reduce risks.
 Performed by a qualified company, the discovery phase is a time- and money-saving investment.